-CMCA’s Campus and Community Yuva – Life Skills Programme – Report for the period 2017-18
+CMCA’s Campus and Community Yuva – Life Skills Programme

 The brain child of the Principal of the college, Principal Dr. Padma Rangan and an outcome of a discussion she had with a CMCA (Children’s Movement for Civic Awareness) Resource Person, Ms. Brinda Ganesh, Mahatma Night Degree College students got an opportunity to participate in the Community Yuva – Life Skills Programme.
 Mahatma Night Degree College of Arts and Commerce, Chembur, Mumbai is a pioneer partner with the CMCA for the Campus and Community Yuva – Life Skills Programme.